gkwa/hisraspberry/README.md

 ## Features

-- Automatically updates GitHub CLI (gh) and Terraform using Homebrew
+- Automatically updates GitHub CLI (gh), Terraform, uv, and ourchester using Homebrew
 - Uses launchd to schedule daily updates
 - Easy installation and uninstallation using just commands